 It also integrates a temperature sensor so you can trigger routines based on how hot or cold your room is.
 Amazon has made some of its cloud-based controls local to the Echo Plus, meaning lights can be controlled even when your internet is down.

-Not just boasting upgraded internals fit for hi-res audio, which is now available from Amazon's own music streaming service, it also promises to deliver 3D audio courtesy of Sony's 360 Reality Audio and Dolby Atmos.
-Our first impressions?
-Positive.
+With smart speakers, the audio side often takes a back seat to the smart home capabilities.
+But not with the Echo Studio.
+Positioned as Amazon's speaker for audiophiles, it boasts upgraded internals fit for hi-res audio, which is now available from Amazon's own music streaming service.
+And it delivers 3D audio courtesy of Sony's 360 Reality Audio and Dolby Atmos.

-Perhaps the most interesting product in Amazon’s avalanche of new announcements is the Echo Input, the first Echo device without a speaker.
+One of the more interesting products in Amazon’s ever-growing Echo family, the Input is the first Echo device without a speaker.
 So how does it make a sound?
 Well, it doesn’t.
 Instead, the 12.5cm-tall Echo Input simply connects to an existing speaker via a 3.5mm jack or Bluetooth to gift it voice functionality.
 So when a ‘dumb’ speaker is connected to an Echo Input it can be added to a multi-room music group.
 Think of it as an Alexa-flavoured Chromecast Audio, then.

 It's "a great way to bring Alexa voice control to your existing speakers".